Santa Maria, Ilocos Sur: From the Philippine revolution and thereafter

 When civil government was restored in Ilocos Sur under the American rule in 1901, Sinfroso Tamayo became its first president.
 According to some records, William Cameron Forbes, a member of the Taft Commission visited Santa Maria in 1901.
 A report in 1902 describes Santa Maria as town along the coast of Ilocos Sur, Luzon, (with) several cart roads that led to the interior; a city that built and by way of historical note, adds that on December 3, 1900, 2,150 insurgents surrendered here, (and) took oath of allegiance to the United States.

 The Church of Santa Maria and other churches held by the PIC priests were returned to the administration of the Roman Catholic Church by the enactment of the Philippine Commission Act No. 1376 on July 24, 1905.
 (In spite of this major decision, the members of the Philippine Independent Church still hold their own in the Ilocos Region today.)

 In 1902, another epidemic of cholera occurred followed by typhoid in 1909.
 Floods and typhoons added to the sufferings of the people in 1911 and 1913.
 These calamities greatly reduced the population and hindered the progress of Santa Maria.
 Many of the people after this period migrated to the central plains of Luzon, Mindanao and to as far as Hawaii and California in the United States of America.

-The conditions in Santa Maria, however, has greatly changed fifty years later.
+The conditions in Santa Maria greatly changed fifty years later.
 The American Occupation had some beneficial effects as then roads, schools and better ways of farming were introduced in Santa Maria.
 A new generation became prominent who became new leaders in the present town of Santa Maria.
 In 1932, President Manuel Quezon visited Santa Maria on the occasion of his tour of Northern Luzon before the Commonwealth.
 After World War II, new buildings were built and churches were erected by the different religious as well as commercial and tourist spots developed.